Meet Our Certified Iyengar Yoga Teachers

 Practicing since 1989.
 CIYT Intermediate Senior I. C-IAYT

 I began practicing yoga when I was 18.
-Throughout my life, I’ve struggled with depression; feeling better physically and mentally keep me coming back to my mat day after day.
+Feeling better physically and mentally keep me coming back to my mat day after day.
 Yoga has brought me inner peace and contentment, which is what I seek to impart to students through my teaching.
 Backbends are my favorite group of poses – they create lightness in all aspects of my being.
 Off the mat, I find inspiration in art and nature.
 When steeped in the beauty I find outdoors or while viewing art, I experience hope, faith and possibility and I am reminded why I persevere along the path of yoga.
 I’m especially moved by Yoga Sutra I.36: ”Inner stability is gained by contemplating a luminous, sorrowless, effulgent light.”
-In addition to teaching yoga, I also serve as the Board President for the Iyengar Yoga Association of Northern California.
+I volunteered to serve on The IYANC/IYISF Board of Directors and was Board President for two years.

 Practicing since 2002.
 CIYT Intermediate Junior I. C-IAYT